VladimirFokow/ElasticSearch-quickStart-with-Python-API/README.md

-# Introduction to the Elasticsearch Python client: <br /> https://elasticsearch-py.readthedocs.io/
+# Unofficial introduction to using the Elasticsearch Python client: <br /> https://elasticsearch-py.readthedocs.io/

-(unofficial) <br />
-(warning: commands of Elasticsearch versions 7 and 8 could be both blended in here, but I mainly tried to use v.
-8)
+(note: I could mix the commands of ElasticSearch versions 7 and 8 here, didn't pay much attention to that)

 <br />